carbonblack/carbon-black-cloud-sdk-python/docs/authentication.rst

 For example, if using the
-`Platform Devices API <https://developer.carbonblack.com/reference/carbon-black-cloud/platform/latest/devices-api/#search-devices>`_ to search for mission critical devices, and the `Endpoint Standard Live Response API <https://developer.carbonblack.com/reference/carbon-black-cloud/cb-defense/latest/live-response-api/>`_ to execute commands on those devices, generate two API Keys.
-The Platform API Key should have the Custom Access Level, and the Live Response Key should have the Live Response Access Level.
+`Platform Devices API <https://developer.carbonblack.com/reference/carbon-black-cloud/platform/latest/devices-api/#search-devices>`_ to search for mission critical devices, and the `Platform Live Response API <https://developer.carbonblack.com/reference/carbon-black-cloud/platform/latest/live-response-api/>`_ to execute commands on those devices, generate two API Keys with Custom Access Level with appropriate permissions.
-Store these Keys with profile names, and reference the profile names when creating CBCloudAPI objects.
+Store the Keys with profile name, and reference the profile names when creating CBCloudAPI objects.

 ::